IvanBeeT/rag-research-assistant/README.md

 ```

 To index papers in bulk rather than uploading through the UI, drop PDFs into `data/papers/` and run `python ingest.py`.

-## Extending the project

-The code is structured so that new features can be added without rewriting existing parts.

-**Swap the LLM** by changing `OLLAMA_MODEL` in `.env`.
-The system prompt in `src/generation/llm.py` may need tweaking depending on the model.

-**Multiple paper collections** can be added by exposing a `collection_name` parameter in `vectorstore.py` and adding a collection picker to the sidebar.

-**Conversation history** can be added by accumulating the message list in `llm.py` and passing prior turns back with each request.
-It's stateless by design right now to keep answers focused on the retrieved context.

-**Hybrid search** (vector + BM25 keyword matching) would improve results for queries with rare terms or proper nouns that embeddings don't handle well.

-**Re-ranking** with a cross-encoder after the initial retrieval step would improve precision further.
-The typical pattern is to retrieve the top 20 chunks, re-rank them, and pass the best 5 to the LLM.

 ## Acknowledgements